dojo/docs/dojo/declare.rst

 ==========  ====================  ==================================================
 Parameter   Type                  Description
 ==========  ====================  ==================================================
-className   String|null           The optional global name of the Class to declare.
+className   String|null           The optional name of the Class to declare.

                                   The className will be used as a global name for a created constructor.